NEW HOME FOR FRÂN WEN

 “Nyth will allow us to continue to deliver high quality arts activities and inspire the next generation of creative and enterprising young people.
 Giving young artists a platform to develop and share their work is a key part of the vision.” said Nia Jones, Frân Wen’s Executive Director.

-Having purchased the site, the next stage is inviting architects to respond to the vision and develop plans to transform the old church.
+Having purchased the site, the next stage is to work with our architects to develop plans to transform the old church.

 The design and development stage has secured financial support from the Arts Council of Wales, Welsh Government’s Targeted Regeneration Investment Programme and the Architectural Heritage Fund.